HumanExposure/data_mgmt_scripts/puc_prediction/README.md

 * spaCy-lookups-data (conda-forge)
 * Flair (pip, **see below**)

 Before installing Flair, install `pytorch` via the following command: `conda install pytorch torchvision cpuonly -c pytorch`.
 Also, the following are all dependencies to Flair that are available via Anaconda.
+This is especially important if you already have some of these packages installed already but need a different version (e.g. Spyder installs IPython but it's the wrong version).
 If you want to install these via Anaconda, do it before installing Flair.
 If you just want to use `pip`, you don't need to do anything with the packages below.
 See [Flair's requirements](https://github.com/zalandoresearch/flair/blob/master/requirements.txt) for more details.
 * matplotlib (Flair dependency)
 * mpld3=0.3 (Flair dependency)
 * pymongo (Flair dependency)